Assamese cinema

 Despite its long history and its artistic successes, for a state that has always taken its cinema seriously, Assamese cinema has never really managed to break through on the national scene despite its film industry making a mark in the National Awards over the years.
 Although the beginning of the 21st century has seen Hollywood-style and Bollywood-style Assamese movies hitting the screen, the industry has not been able to compete in the market, significantly overshadowed by the larger industries such as Hollywood and Bollywood.
-"A rare peep into world of Assamese cinema",In 2017, Village Rockstars was selected as India's official entry to the 91st Academy Awards.In 2019,Bulbul Can Sing won the Special Mention at Berlin International Film Festival.In 2025, the film Roi Roi Binale became the highest-grossing Assamese film of all time, breaking previous box-office records.
+In 2017, Village Rockstars was selected as India's official entry to the 91st Academy Awards.
+In 2019, Bulbul Can Sing won the Special Mention at Berlin International Film Festival.
+In 2025, the film Roi Roi Binale became the highest-grossing Assamese film of all time, breaking previous box-office records.